This is a DIY tutorial on how to make both a regular Hot Mess Canvas and a Reverse Hot Mess Canvas art project.

 Try to do this with tweeters right after the final coat, especially if you used acrylic paint.
-Thicker layers of acrylic paints tends to peel in chunks if you wait for it to dry.
+Thicker layers of acrylic paints tend to peel in chunks if you wait for it to dry.

 How to make a Reverse Hot Mess Canvas

 Step 1: Place the stencil design on the canvas.